Molar Mass Of Ammonium Nitrate

 Calculating the molar mass of ammonium nitrate is a systematic, four-step process that reinforces fundamental chemical literacy.

 Step 1: Deconstruct the Chemical Formula.
 The formula NH₄NO₃ can be misleading at first glance.
 It is not N₂H₄O₃.
 It represents one ammonium ion (NH₄⁺) and one nitrate ion (NO₃⁻).
-Therefore, the total atom count per formula unit is:
+So, the total atom count per formula unit is:

 • Nitrogen (N): 1 (from NH₄⁺) + 1 (from NO₃⁻) = 2 atoms